 Magnesium helps maintain the proper levels of other minerals such as calcium, potassium, and zinc.
-Your heart, muscles, and kidneys all need magnesium to work properly.
+It also produces energy and helps regulate blood sugar and chemical reactions.
+The heart, muscles, and kidneys all need magnesium to work properly.
 The mineral also helps build teeth and bones.

 Some health conditions can lead to magnesium deficiencies, including: